sophie-katz/test-ur-code-XD/docs/for-users/docs/assertions/float.md

     There's a lot of explanation before this document gets to the actual assertions. *This is intentional.*

-    test-ur-code-XD handles floating-point testing in a much more detailed manner than many other testing frameworks.
+    test ur code XD handles floating-point testing in a much more detailed manner than many other testing frameworks.
 It requires a bit of background to understand why.

 The example above taken from the [`float_cmp` crate](https://docs.rs/float-cmp/latest/float_cmp/#the-problem).
-This crate is excellent. test-ur-code-XD builds a bit more functionality on top of it.
+This crate is excellent. test ur code XD builds a bit more functionality on top of it.

 ## Floating-point comparison is complicated